 A construction contract to replace the Columbia Road, Quincy Street, and Massachusetts Avenue bridges was awarded in October of 2007, with work currently scheduled to be completed in 2010.
-The design of the Talbot Avenue, Woodrow Avenue, and Neponset River bridges is completed and construction is expected to begin in the summer of 2010.
-Talbot Avenue and Woodrow Avenue will be constructed under the same construction contract as Talbot Avenue Station, while Neponset River Bridge will be a stand-alone construction project occurring at the same time.
+The design of the Talbot Avenue, Woodrow Avenue, and Neponset River bridges is completed and construction is to begin in either late 2010 or 2011.
+Talbot Avenue and Woodrow Avenue will be constructed under the same construction contract as Talbot Avenue Station (see below), while the Neponset River Bridge is being advertised as a stand-alone construction project occurring at the same time.
+Neponsit River Bridge bids were opened October 2010 and are being reviewed by MBTA staff.